vmware-archive/AndroidIntelliJStarter/README.md

 Robolectric is a git submodule in this project.
 By default, submodules/robolectric is a non-pushable clone of http://github.com/pivotal/robolectric (HEAD).
 If you want to fork robolectric (recommended) skip to *Forking Robolectric* below.

+Note that Robolectric unit test require SDK v10 (2.3.3) with Google APIs.
+If you do not install this SDK then you will not be able to run Robolectric's own test suite.

 ### Initializing Robolectric (HEAD by default)
     git submodule update --init